 3. How to check the total usage size of a particular directory?

 # du -sh linuxteck

-Note: Using 'du -sh' option will display the exact usage size of a directory.
+Note: Using the 'du -sh' option will display the exact usage size of the directory.
 The '-s' flag will display the total of a directory with block size but the combination of '-h' flag will convert the output into a human-readable format.
 You can see the above example of the total usage of "linuxteck" folder.
-In real time '-sh' combination is most widely used with du command.
+In real time the '-sh' combination is most widely used with du command.

 4. How to list the disk usage of all files including directories?

 # du -a linuxteck

 Note: Using the '-a' option you will list and print the disk usage of every file including the directories and sub-directories.
 This command will help you identify the largest files/folders from the given path and also help you to delete/clear the unused or largest files to make sufficient free space to Servers.
 In the above example, you can see the difference compared to the previous examples, here, it listed every file including the directories.
 If you add, '-h' flag along with the above command like 'du -ah', then all the output comes in a human-readable format.